-We have audited the financial statements of TransCapital Investments Limited set out on pages 17 to 39, which comprise the statement of financial position as at 30 September 2022 and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of TransCapital Investments Limited set out on pages 19 to 43, which comprise the statement of financial position as at 30 September 2023, statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of TransCapital Investments Limited as at 30 September 2022, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Companies Act of South Africa.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of TransCapital Investments Limited as at 30 September 2023, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.